twilson63/communityxzy-contract/README.md

 ## Locking System

 ### Lock
 Lock a balance to increase it's vote weight on the DAO.
-The voting weight is: `balance + (lockedBalance * lockLength)`.
+The voting weight is: `lockedBalance * (end - start)`.

 #### Requires:
 - **qty**: Balance amount to lock.